|English Policy 2021-22|

-Here at Lord Blyton School, English is obviously taught as a core curriculum subject with every child from Reception upwards receiving a daily one hour lesson, plus discreet daily phonics sessions in EYFS and KS1 and Spelling/Grammar sessions in KS2.
+Here at Lord Blyton School, English is taught as a core curriculum subject with every child from Reception upwards receiving a daily one hour lesson, plus discreet daily phonics sessions in EYFS and KS1 and Spelling/Grammar sessions in KS2.
 However, we recognise that in order to develop reading, writing and speaking & listening skills effectively, children must be given a wide range of contexts in which to practice and consolidate their skills and understanding, which is why we place a strong emphasis on English within our creative curriculum.

 Teachers should develop pupils’ spoken language, reading, writing and vocabulary as integral aspects of the teaching of every subject.
 English is both a subject in its own right and the medium for teaching; for pupils, understanding the language provides access to the whole curriculum.
 Fluency in the English language is an essential foundation for success in all subjects.